 While the Company will generally take disciplinary action in a progressive manner, it reserves the right, in its sole discretion, to decide whether and what disciplinary action will be taken in a given situation."

-A disciplinary procedure should then explain each stage in more detail.
+The disciplinary procedure should then explain each stage in more detail.

-In writing a disciplinary procedure, you should research whether there are particular requirements imposed in your specific jurisdiction.
+In writing a disciplinary procedure, you should research whether there are requirements imposed in your specific jurisdiction.
 For instance, in England & Wales, the ACAS Code of Practice is authoritative and should be complied with.

 Employers should include grievance procedures in their staff handbooks, outlining the procedures an employee should go through if they feel they have been unfairly or unjustly dealt with at the workplace or in disciplinary proceedings.

 Grievance procedures should state who to approach with the complaint, how to complain and the procedures for appealing initial decisions.